 Driving without vehicle insurance in Ontario is a no-no as that can lead to you facing severe consequences such as a suspended license, impounded vehicle, or hefty fines.
 When purchasing vehicle insurance, several layers come with it to ensure you get quality protection for its duration.
-The vehicle insurance Ontario providers offer comes with four basic coverages, by law.
+Vehicle insurance Ontario providers offer comes with four basic coverages, by law.

 1. Third-party liability insurance

-Third-party liability coverage protects you in case someone is injured or if there is property damage.
+Third-party liability insurance protects you in case someone is injured or if there is property damage.
 Your policy must carry a $200,000 minimum.
 Standard third-party liability coverage pays for claims as a result of lawsuits filed against you and pays for any settlements regarding those claims.

 2. Direct compensation for property damage